memfault/interrupt/_drafts/schematic_review_checklist_for_firmware_engineer.md

 So I think that debuggers are essential tools for firmware engineers, and we should not hamper their usage.
 However, it's important to commit to building tools and systems for debugging systems in the field that use only the tools that will be available in the field, as your end goal as a firmware developer is to be able to fix those issues, not just the ones you can see at your desk.

+## My current checklist
+Here's my current checklist.
+I didn't list all the stories as above (this would've made way to long of a checklist), but I hope it's helpful for others!

+### Power/Battery

+- [ ] How does the firmware shutdown the device?
+Especially for a battery powered device.[1](#story-1-brown-out-loop)
+- [ ] For a battery powered device, Can the firmware measure how much power is available?
+How much accuracy is needed in this measurement?
+[1](#story-1-brown-out-loop)
+- [ ] How does an user reset your device?[2](#story-2-reset)

+### GPIOs

+- [ ] Provide a GPIO map in a spreadsheet, with main function after reset, intended function, and any additional notes.
+- [ ] Are all MCU peripherals used only once?
+- [ ] If the MCU is held in reset, are the peripheral devices held in their proper state?
+(Pull-up/pull-downs where needed)
+- [ ] Does the reset line have a proper pull-up or pull-down?
+(This is a common failure, so worth noting).
+- [ ] Are the debug GPIOs used _only_ for debug purposes?

+### Busses

+- [ ] Do you have a mechanism to reset all IC's attached to buses (when appropriate)?
+- [ ] Are all I2C devices on the same bus on different addresses?
+- [ ] If your MCU resets in the middle of an I2C read, how do you recover talking with the device you were reading from?[3](#story-3-i2c-resets)
+- [ ] If your MCU resets in the middle of a SPI transfer, how does the device the MCU was talking with handle that?
+- [ ] For all UART devices, are Rx/Tx lines setup properly (ensure Tx->Rx, and check the datasheets of the device to see if Rx means receiving on the peripheral side)?
+- [ ] For all UART devices, are RTS/CTS lines needed?
+- [ ] For all UART devices, are RTS/CTS lines setup properly (this is confusing, because RTS -> CTS, but some devices label them differently)?

+### Memory/Flash Storage

+- [ ] Do you have a code size estimate?
+And RAM estimate?
+How much buffer do you have in case your estimate is low?
+- [ ] Do you have sufficient space for additional features over the lifetime of the product?
+- [ ] Where will crash logs be stored?
+(Typically need to survive a system reset).
+Think about this when thinking about RAM requirements.

+### Debug/Test Infrastructure

+- [ ] How will you (a firmware engineer) attach a debugger to the board?
+(By soldering is not usually a good answer).[5](#story-5-too-much-or-to-little-debug)
+- [ ] Are non-essential, but helpful, GPIOs exposed for a debugger, such as SWO or ETM?
+- [ ] Do test points exist for power rails, analog signals, and busses?

 ## Conclusion

 This is the start of my checklist for schematic reviews.
 Feel free to take it/modify, and add to it.
+Or, even better, comment on this article with your own horror stories and lessons learned!
 I've found it useful to keep stories with rules to help me remember why the rules exist in the first place.
 All rules are meant to be broken, and sometimes I end up waiving items from the checklist, or adding new items for specific projects.
 These rules have helped me catch a few hardware/software interactions before boards were produced, which helped us keep to our schedule and get devices shipped on time!

 <!-- Interrupt Keep START -->